Lapidary Stone

 Hexagonaria Fossil Coral. aka "honeycomb" fossil coral.
 Prince of Wales Island.
 Distinctive patterning.
 Good for large cabs - for belt buckles, bolas, knife handles.
 Most grey with black patterning, some rare white with black patterning. $25 to $100.

 Malachite.
 Prince of Wales Island, Brown matrix.
 May need hardening.
-Little available. $25.
+No longer available.

 Orange Calcite.
 Prince of Wales Island.
 Bright orange in a black matrix.
-Rare. $25.
+No longer available.

 Prince of Wales Polka-Dot.
 New 2006.
 Little balls of hemitite in white matrix.
 Great new stone. $25